-The phishing-as-a-service industry is making easy-to-use phishing attack tools and even full campaigns available at cheap rates, with full-service subscription prices typically varying from $50 to $80 per month, depending on the level of service, and realistic phishing web kits available for download for as little as $50.
+The phishing-as-a-service industry is making easy-to-use phishing attack tools and even full campaigns available at cheap rates.
+Full-service subscription prices typically vary from $50 to $80 per month, depending on the level of service, and realistic phishing web kits are available to download for as little as $50.
 Cyren’s research lab has turned up 5,334 new, unique phishing kits deployed to the web so far this year, an indication of the scope and scale of turn-key phishing offerings.

 A straight line can be drawn between the availability of such kits and turn-key phishing platform services and the growth in evasive phishing—phishing attacks that use tactics to confound detection by email security systems.
 Today’s reality is that we are seeing more evasive phishing campaigns in the hands of more attackers at less effort and lower cost than in the past, as technically sophisticated phishing attack developers have adopted a SaaS business model to let even the most amateur criminal wanna-be spoof targeted web sites with a high degree of authenticity and embedded evasive tactics.